BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

     This data won't necessarily be available at the stroke of midnight.
 This integration has no control of this and is at the mercy of when the data is available by Octopus Energy.

-    Because this sensor only looks at the previous day, if the data takes longer than 24 hours to populate then the sensor will not update.
-This can be determined by looking at the `data_last_retrieved` attribute which indicates when the data was last retrieved.
-For example, if the current day is 02/01/2024, it will look at data for 01/01/2024.
-If the data for 01/01/2024 doesn't populate until 03/01/2024 then the sensor will not update.
+    Because this sensor only looks at the last complete day, if the data takes longer than 24 hours to populate then the sensor will not update straight away.
+You can look at the [data_last_retrieved sensor](./diagnostics.md#previous-consumption-and-rates-data-last-retrieved) which indicates when the data was last retrieved.

-    If your data is always behind, you can adjust the number of days that the sensor looks back by [updating integrations config](../setup/account.md#previous-consumption-days-offset).

 | Attribute | Type | Description |
 |-----------|------|-------------|